WPI-HPRC/gs-control-2024-2025/docs/source/backend.rst

 ########

 The Backend is implemented as a singleton class, allowing it to be accessed from anywhere at any time, as long as ``Backend.h`` is included.
-The Backend instance can be accesed by calling:
+The Backend instance can be accesed by calling

 .. code-block:: cpp

     Backend::getInstance();